evuraan/MythicalMythTV/maestro/groups.md

 2. The `Right` button expands each title and shows the available recordings in that title in chronological order.
 3. The `Options` or `Start` button shows all available recordings in chronological order.

-At any time you can choose any of these layouts.
+You can switch between these layouts at any time to suit your preferences.
 The `Left` button is the default layout.

 ![image](https://github.com/evuraan/MythicalMythTV/assets/39205936/2dc6d44e-ea07-42b9-ab0c-d2e8454969ec)